PeeteKeesel/gnn-for-drug-response-prediction/docs/knowledge_base/biology/biology_knowledge.md

 A gene is a basic unit of heredity in a living organism that normally resides in long strands of DNA called chromosomes.
 Genes are coded instructions that decide what the organism is like, how it behaves in its environment and how it survives.
 They hold the information to build and maintain an organism’s cells and pass genetic traits to offspring.
 A gene consists of a long combination of four different nucleotide bases namely adenine, cytosine, guanine and thymine.
 All living things depend on genes as they specify all proteins and functional RNA chains.

+- Genes are segments of DNA that contain code for a specific protein that functiuons in one or more types of cells in the body
+- Genes carry the instructions to make proteins, which do much of the work in our cells.
+- Certain gene changes can cause cells to evade normal growth controls and become cancer.
+  - For example, some cancer-causing gene changes increase production of a protein that makes cells grow.

 ### What are Proteins?

 Proteins are large, complex molecules that play many critical roles in the body.
 They are necessary for building the structural components of the human body, such as muscles and organs.
 Proteins also determine how the organism looks, how well its body metabolises food or fights infection and sometimes even how it behaves.
 Proteins are chains of chemical building blocks called amino acids.
 A protein may contain a few amino acids or it could have several thousands.